Santroller/Santroller/wiring_guides/drum.md

 ## Wiring the multiplexer (only really necessary for the Pi Pico, as most other microcontrollers have enough analog pins)
 1. Wire Vdd on the multiplexer to 3v3 on the Pico.
 2. Wire Vss to GND on your Pico
 3. If your multiplexer has a Vee, also wire that to ground on the Pi Pico.
-Vee is the analog ground on these multiplexers.
+Vee allows for using the multiplexer with negative voltages, but since we aren't doing this we set it to ground to disable that feature.
 4. Also wire INH / Inhibit to ground, if this exists on your multiplexer.
 This pin disables the I/O if it is driven high, so we ground it to make sure the chip is always enabled.
 5. Wire the analog output (Often labelled COM or common in/out) on the multiplexer to an analog pin on your Pi Pico.
 6. Wire A/S0, B/S1 and C/S2 (and D/S3 for the 16 channel multiplexer) to seperate digital pins on your Pi Pico.